Samsung/tizen-docs/docs/application/web/guides/multimedia/media-controller.md

 - Managing abilities of the media controller server

-  You can [set the abilities](#setting-media-controller-server-abilities) of the media controller server by using the [MediaControllerAbilities](../../api/latest/device_api/wearable/tizen/mediacontroller.html#MediaControllerAbilities) interface.
+  You can [set the abilities](#setting-media-controller-server-abilities) of the media controller server by using the `MediaControllerAbilities` interface (in [mobile](../../api/latest/device_api/mobile/tizen/mediacontroller.html#MediaControllerAbilities), [wearable](../../api/latest/device_api/wearable/tizen/mediacontroller.html#MediaControllerAbilities), and [tv](../../api/latest/device_api/tv/tizen/mediacontroller.html#MediaControllerAbilities) applications).

-  You can use the [MediaControllerAbilitiesInfo](../../api/latest/device_api/wearable/tizen/mediacontroller.html#MediaControllerAbilitiesInfo) interface to check which features are supported by the server.
+  You can use the `MediaControllerAbilitiesInfo` interface (in [mobile](../../api/latest/device_api/mobile/tizen/mediacontroller.html#MediaControllerAbilitiesInfo), [wearable](../../api/latest/device_api/wearable/tizen/mediacontroller.html#MediaControllerAbilitiesInfo), and [tv](../../api/latest/device_api/tv/tizen/mediacontroller.html#MediaControllerAbilitiesInfo) applications) to check which features are supported by the server.
 Information about current status of the media controller server abilities can be gathered by `getLatestServerInfo()` method.

 - Setting features of the media controller server